BIPOC Scholarship for Concept To Pages

 - A limited number of scholarships are available in a calendar year.
 Funding is at the discretion of the American Latino Theatre, and we cannot guarantee how much, or if any, will be available for any given workshop.

-- Scholarship recipients are expected to participate fully.
+- Scholarship recipients are expected to participate fully and to adhere to our Code of Conduct.
 PageCraft reserves the right to rescind scholarships in the case of non participation, if eligibility is in question, or in the case of abusive or unkind behavior toward others.
 If a recipient misses more than one session, we will presume that they are unable to participate fully and we will withdraw the scholarship so we can fund someone else.
 The recipient of the withdrawn scholarship can then choose to remain in the workshop at the regular rate (pro-rated for the remaining sessions), or sign up to for a future workshop.
 In the case of unavoidable emergencies, please consult with us.

 - We may, in special circumstances, consider scholarship applications to our Writing Is Rewriting program.